ostaquet/Arduino-MQ131-driver/README.md

 sensor.getTimeToRead();
 ```

-And setup the values in the init of your program through the setters:
+And set up the values in the initialization of your program through the setters:
 ```
 sensor.setR0(value);
 sensor.setTimeToRead(value);
 ```

-In order to get the values from the sensor, you just start the process with the begin() funtion.
+In order to get the values from the sensor, you just start the process with the begin() function.
 Please notice that the function locks the flow.
-If you want to do additional process during the heating/reading process.
+If you want to do additional processing during the heating/reading process, you should extend the class.
 The methods are protected and the driver can be extended easily.
 ```
 sensor.begin();
 ```